Early 2012 European cold wave

 A deadly cold wave started in Europe on January 27, 2012, and brought snow and freezing temperatures to much of the continent.
-There were more than 824 reported deaths in both Europe and North Africa.
+There were more than 824 reported deaths in Europe and North Africa.
 Particularly low temperatures hit several Eastern and Northern European countries, reaching as low as -42.7 C in Finland.
-The heaviest snow was recorded in the Balkan region.
+The heaviest snow was recorded in the Balkans.
 The cold weather was a result of an extensive area of very high pressure located over the north east of the continent in northern Russia, which circulated cold air from the east.